kangminsukdotcom/blog/content/books/weekly-review.md

 - Beloved by Toni Morrison.
 - Salman Rushdie, Midnight's Children.

 Email me if you have any recommendations.
 I'd also like to read non-fiction books, but finding one without fluff has been difficult.
 I recently realized reading short essays is much more effective for self-improvement.
-Maybe I'm wrong about this take.
+I could be wrong about this take.